manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

   * `9308` for connections via HTTP
   * `9312` for connections via a binary protocol (e.g. in case you run a cluster)

-The image comes with libraries for easy indexing data from MySQL, PostgreSQL XML and CSV files.
+The image comes with libraries for easy indexing data from MySQL, PostgreSQL, XML and CSV files.

 # How to run Manticore Search Docker image

 ## Quick usage

-The below is the simplest way to start Manticore in a container and log in to it via mysql client:
+The below is the simplest way to start Manticore in a container and log in to it via the mysql client:

 ```bash
 docker run -e EXTRA=1 --name manticore --rm -d manticoresearch/manticore && echo "Waiting for Manticore docker to start.
 Consider mapping the data_dir to make it start faster next time" && until docker logs manticore 2>&1 | grep -q "accepting connections"; do sleep 1; echo -n .; done && echo && docker exec -it manticore mysql && docker stop manticore